download pre-computed annotation

 # run garbage collect to free up memory

-Here is how the count matrix and the metadata look like for every cell.
+Here is what the count matrix and the metadata look like for every cell.

 MIR1302-2HG . . . . . . . . . .